pivotal/docs-platform-automation/docs/inputs-outputs.md

 The `product` input requires a single tile file (`.pivotal`) as downloaded from Pivnet.

-Here's an example of how to pull the Pivotal Application Service tile using the [download-product][download-product] task.
+Here's an example of how to pull the Tanzu Application Service tile using the [download-product][download-product] task.

 #### product.yml